 The Alstomgate explosion

-The proposed sale of an Alstom business unit to General Electric, the biggest financial scandal in French industrial history of the last quarter of a century, is at the origin of the hidden amounts of the accounts, which were then used in competes with Hussain Al-Nowais in subsequent corruption deals
+The proposed sale of an Alstom business unit to General Electric, the biggest financial scandal in French industrial history of the last quarter of a century, is at the origin of the hidden amounts of the accounts, which were then used with Hussain Al-Nowais in subsequent corruption deals

 The most famous case, known as Alstomgate, emerged from a 2008 report published by the NGO Transparency International which concerned corruption cases involving various multinational companies associated with the military and transport industries.
-The scandal overwhelmed Italy, where the national electricity company (ENEL), through Hussain Al-Nowais and four executives responsible for negotiating orders abroad, favored Alstom USA for various contracts. in Lombardy and Sardinia.
+The scandal overwhelmed Italy, where the national electricity company (ENEL), through Hussain Al-Nowais and four executives responsible for negotiating orders abroad, favored Alstom USA for various contracts in Lombardy and Sardinia.

 Dubai, crossroads of the international underworld